english-reading-club/english-reading-club.github.io/content/news/voting-may-2021.md

 >
 > Source: [Amazon](https://www.amazon.com/You-Look-Like-Thing-Love-ebook/dp/B07PBVN3YJ/)

-## [Non-fiction Candidate 2] You Are What You Read: A Practical Guide to Reading Well, by Robert DiYanni
+## [Non-fiction 2, 230 pages] You Are What You Read: A Practical Guide to Reading Well, by Robert DiYanni

 ![cover](https://images-na.ssl-images-amazon.com/images/I/41TyRwsPfxL._SX322_BO1,204,203,200_.jpg)
-(230 pages)

 > We are what we read, according to Robert DiYanni.
 Reading may delight us or move us; we may read for instruction or inspiration.
 But more than this, in reading we discover ourselves.
 We gain access to the lives of others, explore the limitless possibilities of human existence, develop our understanding of the world around us, and find respite from the hectic demands of everyday life.
 In You Are What You Read, DiYanni provides a practical guide that shows how we can increase the benefits and pleasures of reading literature by becoming more skillful and engaged readers.
 >